Counterpace

 In late 2009, Counterpace founder Jeffery Bleich, a physician and entrepreneur, was researching a remarkable non-invasive treatment for heart disease known as external counterpulsation (ECP).
 Long-used in clinical settings with well understood benefits for cardiac health, this technique utilizes circumferential compression cuffs to externally squeeze a patient's legs between each heart contraction.
 The cuffs rapidly deflate as the heart beats and squeezes blood back towards the extremities.
 This coordination of the heart and external pumps decreases the heart's workload, reduces oxygen demand and improves both arterial and venous blood flow to the heart.
 Dr. Bleich was so excited by the data and concept that he began to explore ways to bring the benefits of this non-invasive (yet cumbersome and expensive) therapy to more people at a lower cost.

 His key insight came when he realized that properly timed skeletal muscle contraction must also provide these same benefits.
-Jeff and a small team of engineers, cardiologists and excited friends literally started in the garage.
+Jeff and a small team of engineers, cardiologists and excited friends named this new field of physiological counterpulsation "Tempo Science."
+They immediately turned his garage into an exercise-lab, and set out to develop a suite of sensors, apps and algorithms to support scientific discovery in this new scientific space, while also enabling safer, easier, more effective exercise for all of us.

-Ten years and MANY failed prototypes later, Counterpace guidance is laboratory proven to naturally achieve the same type of improved blood circulation during exercise as external medical counterpulsation devices do in a hospital setting.
-The potential value of guided natural counterpulsation to general health and athletic performance is supported by recent groundbreaking research results with elite athletes.
+Fifteen years and MANY failed prototypes later, Counterpace guidance is laboratory proven to naturally achieve the same type of improved blood circulation during exercise as external medical counterpulsation devices do in a hospital setting.
+The potential value of guided natural counterpulsation to general health and athletic performance is supported by recent groundbreaking research results with elite athletes, as well as with heart failure patients.
 Additionally, unpublished run data collected by the company on a wide variety of individuals, including professional and Division I college distance runners, suggests that the more successful the runner, the more likely they are to naturally and unconsciously lock into stepping during the relaxation phase of their heart's pump cycle.

 "Synchronizing Gait with Cardiac Cycle Phase Alters Heart Rate Response During Running"